mvolkmann/MyUnixEnv/notes/VueNotes.md

   Lifecycle methods are defined at the top of the instance definition object, not defined here.

+- `watch`\
+  This is an object where
+  the keys are the names of data to be watched and the values are functions to execute when the value changes.
+  The functions are passed the new value and the old value.

 Much of the data defined in the properties above can be accessed in methods using the `this` keyword.
 This includes `props`, `computed`, `data`, `methods`,